mweerts/42-projects/common-core/webserv/README.md

 ## To do cgi

 * Upload streaming:
-	* Wire UploadFileStream into the event loop:
+	* Wire FileWriteStream into the event loop:
 		* Client POLLIN → inBuf_ → file POLLOUT (one write per ready event).
 		* When body complete and inBuf_ empty → close file → send 201/204.
 * Backpressure toggling: